LamaBleu/plutoscripts/pluto_cli/readme.txt

 2. If the pluto is connected using wifi, juste use nc or telnet to access pluto_cli. nc 192.168.40.13 7778

-3. From host computer use "nc 192.168.2.1 7777"
+3. From host computer use "nc 192.168.2.1 7777" (or telnet)

-4. If you want to grant access to all computers on the LA you hav to redirect adequate ports on the computer hosting the Pluto.
+4. If you want to grant access to all computers on the LAN you have to redirect adequate ports on the computer hosting the Pluto.

 LamaBleu (@fonera_cork) 06/2019